Skratti/The-Book/Installation.md

 ## Running the game
 Right click the "EmpiresInSpace" project, set as startup project and rebuild, change the connection string in Web.config.
-Pressing F5 and that's it - your development environment is up and running.
+Press F5 and that's it - your development environment is up and running.